f5devcentral/access-labs/class2/module4/lab02.rst

     |image017|

 #.
-A certificate appears under the Establish Trust secion signifying the trust was successfullly established.
+A certificate appears under the **Establish Trust** section signifying the trust was successfully established.
 #.
 Click **Finish**

     |image018|